cseickel/dotfiles/README.md

 ## Fonts

 You will need a nerd font to display the special characters correctly.
+It's not required, but it is helpful.
 I like [Hack](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack).
 Do not get a "mono" font.
 They are all monospaced and "mono" in nerd fonts refers to handling of double wide charcaters.
 Mono is bad and will make some